emmettanderson/ssh-utility/README.md

 Added custom TrakLayoutPatch save/load feature - This allows users to apply trak layout changes for specific component, context, chart, chart item, transform, icon definition, etc. rather than applying layout changes instance-wide.

-Added Deploy Page menu button: this simply lists target environments with class property DeployPage valued.
-Upon selecting the environment, the configured deployment web page will open in a new tab.
+Added Deploy Page menu button: This is now a modal pop-up with the SVN deployment form and a link to the source control settings page.
+Uses a REST service to obtain session token for SSO.

+Added webterminal component.
+Enhanced installer method.

 *** Apologies - Currently designed for Northwell Health site implementation.

 ***             Ongoing development to make site-agnostic.

 ## Installation
 1.)
 Import HieCOMMONLIBSSHToolsV1.xml COS classes into local HS environment